nemtech/catapult-server/docs/BUILD-conan.md

 * Install [Conan](https://conan.io)

-* **On Linux and Mac**, if this is first time running Conan, you need to set the right C++ ABI:
+* **On Linux and Mac**, if this is the first time running Conan, you need to set the right C++ ABI:

   ```sh
   conan profile new default --detect
   conan profile update settings.compiler.libcxx=libstdc++11 default
   ```

-* **On Windows**, run all the commands below from a command prompt which has access to Visual Studio and Git.
-This can be accomplished by using the "Native Tools Command Prompt" shortcut that Visual Studio installs on the Start Menu.
+* **On Windows**, run all the commands below from a command prompt that has access to Visual Studio and Git.
+This can be accomplished by using the "Native Tools Command Prompt" shortcut installed by Visual Studio on the Start Menu.

 ## Step 1: Build dependencies